 By the time they get to the preparation stage, the individual is committed to wanting to change.
 The inability to see the seriousness of their affliction dissolves, and the reality of the situation becomes apparent.
 They start to express their desire to take action to the people around them and begin gathering information about how to go about making alterations to their lifestyle.

-It’s during this phase that a person is most likely to attend a treatment program, although it’s possible for friends, family or authorities to coerce someone into drug rehab at a prior stage.
-Even if someone doesn’t enter treatment with the full intention to change, it’s possible for therapists and caregivers to help the individual become more receptive to committing to a new lifestyle.
+It’s during this phase that a person is most likely to attend an addiction treatment program, although it’s possible for friends, family or authorities to coerce someone into drug rehab at a prior stage.
+Even if someone doesn’t enter treatment with the full intention to make a complete change, it’s possible for therapists and caregivers to help the individual become more receptive to committing to a new lifestyle.

 A key feature of this phase is understanding how incredible the progress you’ve made is while simultaneously remaining vigilant about relapse prevention.
 Complacency has just as much chance of leading to relapse as environmental triggers or exposure.